infinum/android-handbook/Useful tools & utilities/Figma.md

 As a developer, understanding the fundamentals of the design tools used within your team is an essential skill.
 The notorious war between developers and designers is never-ending and design tools are the places where these two worlds collide.
 This raises the importance of using good design tools which provide a nice connection between the design and development process.
-Imagine if all of the screen designs, components, different assets were stored on Google Drive and the review process and communication was handled through email/Slack.
+Imagine if all the screen designs, components, different assets were stored on Google Drive and the review process and communication was handled through email/Slack.
 To get a single component you'll have to go through several folders and then you'll have to open your email/Slack to remind yourself about the discussions you had about the implementation.
 This isn't a big deal if you have to do it once in a day, however, this is a continuous and